akiss/akiss/README.md

  * `-j <n>`: use `<n>` parallel jobs (if supported)
  * `--ac-compatible`: use the AC-compatible toolbox even on non-AC theories (experimental, needs maude and tamarin)
- * `--tamarin-variants`: use tamarin to compute variants in seed statements
- * `--check-generalizations`: check that generalizations of kept statements are never dropped
  * `--help`, `-help`: display this list of options

 For example: